The UFT created the following Q&A about excessing in collaboration with the DOE and the Council of School Supervisors and Administrators.

 What seniority is used for excessing?
 Citywide seniority or school building seniority?

-Can you explain excessing for Teacher Assigned?
+Can you explain excessing for Teachers Assigned?

 I am a pre-K/3K teacher.
 What will happen to me regarding excessing?
-Will this program continue?

 I am an ENL teacher.
 Can a school excess a teacher if it will put them in non-compliance?